Types of immune system diseases

 They are generally caused by diseases or by the ingestion of drugs or medications.
 As we age the immune system also weakens.
 In the same way, diet, stress, sleep disorders, or lack of exercise are factors that determine the health of our defenses.

-In general, we can distinguish 4 groups of disorders affecting the immune system, immunodeficiency, autoimmunity, allergic disorders and immunity cancers.
+In general, we can distinguish 4 groups of disorders affecting the immune system, immunodeficiency, autoimmunity, allergic disorders and cancers.

 Immunodeficiency is a type of disorder characterized by the malfunction of the immune system.
 The immunodeficiency can be primary or acquired.